 Other access methods do exist by entering the range at more remote points and enchaining other peaks on the prominent Bridger Range Ridge.

 The North Face of Ross Peak is home to some difficult technical trad/bolted rock climbing routes.
 More information is currently being collected (Aug.
-2010).
+2010). was being collected but abandoned.
+Please build separate route pages and contact page editor to have them added here.

 Ross Peak is not just a climbing destination, but a backcountry skiing one as well.
 The most popular ski descent on Ross Peak is the prominent East-facing 'Banana Couloir'.
 Access for a ski ascent/descent is from the Brackett Creek trailhead located on Hwy 89.
 Two roads lead away from the trailhead, one along Brackett Creek, the other along the South Fork.
 Either road can be taken and both provide an easy grade which are often tracked up for quick skinning.